Ferroin/fvirt/README.md

 - libvirt URIs are objects that can be easily modified to change things like the driver or host, as opposed to being strings you have to manipulate with regexes.
-- Most common properties of objects are accessible using regular attribute access instead of requiring either method calls or manual lookup in the object’s XML config.
-This includes writability for many of these properties.
+- Many common properties of objects are accessible using regular attribute access instead of requiring either method calls or manual lookup in the object’s XML config.
+This includes writability for many of these properties (though this currently does not work for transient objects).

 ## What doesn’t it do?